 - E. National Incident Management System (NIMS): The NIMS provides a consistent nationwide template to enable all levels of government, tribal nations, non-governmental organizations, and private sector partners to work together to prevent, protect against, respond to, recover from, and mitigate the effects of incidents, regardless of cause, size, location, or complexity. - F. Urban Area Working Group (UAWG): The UAWG is responsible for coordinating the development and implementation of all program initiatives.
-The UAWG may also support the State's efforts to develop the Stakeholder Preparedness Review, particularly as it relates to UASI activities. - G. Orlando/Orange Urban Area (O/OUA) Executive Board: The O/OUA Executive Board is the body that oversees the management of the UAWG.
-The mission of the Executive Board is to improve the administration and effectiveness of the UAWG in the acquisition and use of regional resources. - H. Orlando/Orange Urban Area (O/OUA) Administrator: The (O/OUA) Administrator shall be the Orange County Sheriff's Office. - Urban Area: An Urban Area is limited to inclusion of jurisdictions contiguous to the core city and county/counties, or with which the core city or county/counties have established formal mutual aid agreements. - J. Stakeholder Preparedness Review (SPR): The SPR is a self-assessment of a jurisdiction's current capability levels against the targets identified in the Threat and Hazard Identification and Risk Assessment (THIRA). - K. Threat and Hazard Identification and Risk Assessment (THIRA): The THIRA is a three-step risk assessment process to help communities understand their risks and determine the level of capability they need in order to address those risks.
-The outputs form this process lay the foundation for determining a community's capability gaps as part of the SPR. - L. Florida Division of Emergency Management (FDEM): The non-Federal pass-through entity that provides a subaward to a sub-recipient to carry out part of a Federal program.
+The UAWG may also support the State's efforts to develop the Stakeholder Preparedness Review, particularly as it relates to UASI activities. - G. Orlando/Orange Urban Area (O/OUA) Administrator: The (O/OUA) Administrator shall be the Orange County Sheriff's Office. - H. Urban Area: An Urban Area is limited to inclusion of jurisdictions contiguous to the core city and county/counties, or with which the core city or county/counties have established formal mutual aid agreements. - Stakeholder Preparedness Review (SPR): The SPR is a self-assessment of a jurisdiction's current capability levels against the targets identified in the Threat and Hazard Identification and Risk Assessment (THIRA). - J. Threat and Hazard Identification and Risk Assessment (THIRA): The THIRA is a three-step risk assessment process to help communities understand their risks and determine the level of capability they need in order to address those risks.
+The outputs form this process lay the foundation for determining a community's capability gaps as part of the SPR. - K. Florida Division of Emergency Management (FDEM): The non-Federal pass-through entity that provides a subaward to a sub-recipient to carry out part of a Federal program.